abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/deploy.md

 ---
-title: Install MongoDB on Microsoft Azure Virtual Machine
+title: Install MongoDB and Mongosh
-weight: 5
+weight: 4

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Install MongoDB and mongosh on Azure Ubuntu arm
+## Install MongoDB and Mongosh on the Ubuntu Pro Arm instance

-Install MongoDB and mongosh on Azure Ubuntu Arm64 by downloading the binaries, setting up environment paths, configuring data and log directories, and starting the server for local access and verification.
+Install MongoDB and mongosh on Ubuntu Pro Arm64 by downloading the binaries, setting up environment paths, configuring data and log directories, and starting the server for local access and verification.

 1. Install System Dependencies